Leaving Las Vegas

 She didn’t hesitate.
 “I want to finish my book.”
 She paused, looked into the distance, then said, as she swung her arm in an arc to encompass the world inside her home, “Then I’ll be at peace with letting go of this life.”
 My first thought was that I couldn’t accept her feeling of being okay about letting go, until I took time later to think deeply about Norma’s present life.
 This woman who had climbed and studied mountain ranges all over the world could now not leave home without a wheelchair.

 There was no cure for glioblastoma.
 If she elected repeated surgeries, her risk was very high that her brain and cognitive skills would become impaired.
-In fact, I came to see IMG_20170501_165016803that glioblastoma would steal her life twice: first, by removing her completely from the life she’d loved so passionately, and later it would take the life breath from her body.
+In fact, I came to see that glioblastoma would steal her life twice: first, by removing her completely from the life she’d loved so passionately, and later it would take the life breath from her body.

 “Sure, let’s get started with the book,” I said.
 “What can I do?”